marmelab/react-admin/docs/Inputs.md

 ## Translatable Inputs

 You may have inputs which are translated in multiple languages and want users to edit translations for each language separately.
-To display them, you can use the `<TranslatableInputs>` components which expect the translatable fields to have the following structure:
+To display them, you can use the `<TranslatableInputs>` component, which expects the translatable values to have the following structure:

 ```js
 {